EnterpriseDB/barman/doc/barman.1.d/50-recover.md

     --target-xid *TARGET_XID*
     :   Recover to the specified transaction ID.

+    --target-lsn *TARGET_LSN*
+    :   Recover to the specified LSN (Log Sequence Number).
+Requires PostgreSQL 10 or above.

     --target-name *TARGET_NAME*
     :   Recover to the named restore point previously created with the `pg_create_restore_point(name)` (for PostgreSQL 9.1 and above users).